Replacement product: DTX-EFM2

 - Press F2 OK when done.

-- Insert the short SC to LC TRCs on the remote unit.
-(Can be on the main or remote unit)
+- Insert the other SC to SC TRC into the Input Port on the remote unit.

 - Connect the TRCs to the link you're testing.